-A visit to Somersby Falls makes for a geat day trip from Sydney, with beautiful scenery and great picnic facilities.
+A visit to Somersby Falls in Brisbane Water National Park is a geat day trip from Sydney, with beautiful scenery and great picnic facilities to enjoy.

-Follow a short bush trail along Floods Creek from the picnic area all the way to the bottom of Somersby Falls in Brisbane Water National Park.
+Follow a short walking track along Floods Creek from the picnic area that goes all the way to the base of Somersby Falls.

-How to Get to Somersby Falls
+How to Get There

 Somersby Falls Picnic Area